When to Get a Flu Shot This Year: What Experts Recommend

 Back to Articles

 Anyone can get the flu, no matter how healthy they are.
-The Center for Disease Control and Prevention (CDC) recommends all people (with some exceptions) ages 6 months and older get a flu shot to protect themselves and others from the flu.
+The Center for Disease Control and Prevention (CDC) and the Massachusetts Department of Public Health recommends all people (with rare exceptions) ages 6 months and older get a flu shot to protect themselves and others from the flu.
+This is particularly important to pregnant people and those with chronic health conditions.

 When is Flu Season?

 Flu season typically strikes the U.S. beginning in October and lasts through May, with infections usually peaking from December through February.
-The Centers for Disease Control and Prevention (CDC) estimates that the flu has resulted in between 9 and 41 million illnesses, 140,000-710,000 hospitalizations and 12,000-52,000 deaths annually between 2010 and 2020.
+The Centers for Disease Control and Prevention (CDC) has reported that the 2024-25 season was classified as high severity, the most severe since 2017-18.
+Based on the specimens tested, influenza activity in the New England area peaked in early February.

 How Bad Will This Flu Season Be?